-Delta Plan performance measures allow the Council to integrate science and monitoring results into decision making, adaptive management, and to track progress towards the coequal goals.
+Delta Plan performance measures allow the Council to integrate science and monitoring results into decision-making, adaptive management, and to track progress towards the coequal goals.

-This guidebook provides an overview of the performance measures adopted by the Council in 2018 and aims to contribute to a better understanding of the performance metrics and expectations.
-The adopted version and a full list of Delta Plan performance measures is available in the Appendix E to the Delta Plan (www.deltacouncil.ca.gov).
+This guidebook provides an overview of the performance measures adopted by the Council and aims to contribute to a better understanding of the performance metrics and expectations.
+The status of the Delta Plan performance measures can be viewed online at viewperformance.deltacouncil.ca.gov.

-Types of performance measures
+Types of Performance Measures